pirsch-analytics/docs/content/dashboard/general-settings.md

 ## Export to CSV

-You can export your data for up to the past 12 months.
-Click on *Export Data to CSV* and select the start date, end date, and the statistics you would like to export.
-Clicking on *Create CSV File* will start the download.
+You can export your data for the last 12 months.
+Click on *Export Data to CSV* and select the start date and end date.
+Click on *Create CSV File* to start the download.
 The statistics are separated into individual CSV files and bundled within a zip archive.

 ![CSV Export](/dashboard/csv-export.png)